marcospampi/waifu-pwa/README.md

 - Chrome Cast support ( Chrome and Chromium only )
 - Mobile friendly interface
 - Installable, yet not much of use, it works offline, but sadly I didn't have much success in prefetching selectively, so real usage offline.
+- **HLS** should work, as far the source playlist's conform and the http request returns its correct mimetype... and of course browser must support, too lazy do add hls.js right now.
+Needs testing for chromecast devices, works on chrome for Android.
+- _Scraper friendly_

 ## Sample playlist

 [This is a sample playlist](https://gist.github.com/marcospampi/3bec49ee46712ee8aa4da9b0b4491e90) with three awesome short movies made by the Blender Project